rh-fieldwork/ceph-canary/README.md

-Please refer to the fio docuemntation for the complete liost of fio job parameters.
+Please refer to the fio documentation for the complete list of fio job parameters.

 https://fio.readthedocs.io/en/latest/fio_doc.html